 In high-medieval England if someone wore a wulfes heafod or wulfheafod or, in the Latin language, caput lupinum 'wolf's head' he or she was an outlaw.
 Then there was also the practice when a criminal was sentenced to the gallows, a wolf was hung besides the person.
 A ritual to stress the dishonouring character of the crime committed.
 Place names with the element wolf can, for this reason, also denote a location where a criminal was put to death.
 Like the border locations mentioned earlier, sinister and magical places.
 Places of taboo.
 Go to the places of Wolfhaag, Wolfsbarge (near Foxhol), Wolfsberg (now Deurne), Wolfsbosch, De Wolfsdonken, Wolfshoek, Wolfskuil, Wolfslaar, Wolfsput, Wolfswinkel, Wolfshoek (at the Wadden Sea), Wolvenhoek (near Workum), etc. and shiver!
 Interestingly, toponyms with the synonym wearg for wolf are absent.
 An explanation might be that only saying the word brought evil (Medieval Histories 2023).
 Note that the Mid-Frisian verb for 'to strangle' is wjirgje or wurgje.
 In the Dutch language it's wurgen.

 If we now recall the hunt for monster Grendel in the epic poem Beowulf, wasn't Grendel a wild convicted outlaw surviving in the swamps of a border location?
 Together with his mother who had stayed with her son after being convicted.
 A person who had received the so-called 'punishment of the wolf'.
 A wearg.
-A persons who had metaphorically transformed from a human into an evil monster.
+A person who had metaphorically transformed from a human into an evil monster.
 Indeed, a werewolf or, in high-medieval France, a garulfo (Bystricky 2015).

 To make a little excursion, the aforementioned toponym Wolfsbarge in the province of Groningen does justice to its name as a border location.
 The village of Wolfsbarge is the starting point of the so-called Semslinie 'Sems' frontline'.
 Johannes Sems (1572-1635), a Frisian from the town of Franeker in the province of Friesland, was a surveyor who drew in the year 1615 the first dead-straight territorial border of the world (Freriks & Storms 2022).
 It was a thirty-four kilometer long, straight line marking the border between the provinces of Groningen and Drenthe, starting at Wolfsbarge and terminating at the village of Ter Apel in the province of Groningen.
 A wet frontline going through inaccessible black swamps and moors.
 We haven't found information Sems encountered feral outlaws resembling wolves, by the way.